Tim Kramer: Later life and death

 In a 1988 Advocate interview, Cooper spoke openly of the escort service he ran in Hollywood for many years: "That's where I made most of the money.
 I don't do drugs or liquor, so I used the (film) business to build up my name, so I could charge more money on the side in my escort service."
-His earnings were invested in a solar installation company, and in time parlayed into a partnership with fellow skin star Ron Pearson to found Pegasus Productions.
+He attempted to invest his earnings in a solar installation company but that never took off.
+In time parlayed into a partnership with fellow skin star Ron Pearson to found Pegasus Productions.
 The partnership produced only one film, Pegasus which featured the founders.
 By the late 1980s, Cooper made fewer films and concentrated most of his energy on a health food store in West Hollywood.
 It was during this time he was diagnosed HIV+, and he commented thus: "I'm in a business now that's health oriented.
 We're an AIDS support group, promote safe sex, and are here to try and give something back to the community and help people who are HIV+ or have AIDS.
 So I can't be involved in unsafe sex in front of a camera, because that says it's okay.
 It would make me look like a hypocrite."

 Kramer died on April 16, 1992, at Doctors Hospital North in Columbus, Ohio.
 The cause of death was listed as AIDS complications.
 He is buried in the Chestnut Grove Baptist Church Cemetery, Cabell County, West Virginia.